apigee/devrel/tools/hybrid-quickstart/README.md

 skip its creation.
 If you use the default `DNS_NAME` you don't have to manually create a dns zone.

+## TLS/SSL Certificates

+You can use one of three different ways to issue TLS certificates for your Apigee hybrid ingress:

+- `export CERT_TYPE=''` (default) Automatically obtain trusted certificates (through Let's encrypt).
+For details see [this](https://community.apigee.com/articles/86322/free-trusted-ssl-certificates-for-apigee-hybrid-in.html) blog post in the Apigee community.
+- `export CERT_TYPE='self-signed'` creates self-signed certifificates
+- `export CERT_TYPE='skip'` skips the certificate creation and relies on you creating a `tls-hybrid-ingress` certificate in the `istio-system` namespace.

 ## Initialize the Apigee hybrid runtime on a GKE cluster

 After the configuration is done run the following command to initialize you